Richy-W/objectpractice/README.md

 # objectpractice
-Small proggram to practace object OOP by creating objects based on athlestes using the superclass and subclasses based on the sport played.
+Small program to practace object OOP by creating objects based on athlestes using the superclass and subclasses based on the sport played.